Isaacs Tea Trail – Music for the walk – 6 April 2021

 The update below was added last October and updated earlier this month but there is now more celebration of the opening of the new bridge, thanks to a new song with vocals by Hamish Currie and guitar and mandolin by Ted Carroll.
 Listen to it at: Kirkhaugh Bridge

 Work to rebuild the bridge is now complete and the bridge re-opened on Friday 16 October.
-By all accounts , it looks great so worth a walk to admire it.
+It looks great – see the photo – so worth a walk to admire it.
 The detours via Slaggyford or missing Kirkhaugh are no longer required and the proper Tea Trail footpath is fully open.
-See a video of the new bridge on Twitter, together with a commentary by Roger: https://twitter.com/N_landCouncil/status/1321784296663822336

 Temporary Footpath Closure on Nenthead to Alston Section – Update 15 October 2020